Page 1 of 9

 The Churchyard is well maintained by professional gardeners financed by an annual appeal to the villagers.
 Burials in the Churchyard average four a year.
 There is also a Garden of Remembrance for the interment of cremated ashes, used two or three times a year.

-The three Churches of the Benefice share jointly in the monthly magazine tiparish News” which is edited by a member of the Itchenor congregation.
+The three Churches of the Benefice share jointly in the monthly magazine the Parish News.
 The magazine has a circulation of 900 copies and caters for various groups within the area of the Benefice in addition to the announcement of Church Services and Church news.

 In 1935 St. Nichoas, Itchenor was united with St. James, Birdham to form a single benefice.
 Under a scheme of Pastoral Reorganisation the ecclesiastical parishes of Birdham and of West Itchenor became one enlarged parish in 1987 and the augmented parish was at the same time joined with West Wittering parish as a single benefice under the incumbent of West Wittering.
 St. Nicholas and St. James each remain Parish Churches within the enlarged parish of Birdham with West Itchenor.
 There is one Parochial Church Council of 19 members.
 The two Churches have individual honorary treasurers and each maintains its own financial records.